 THE FIRST CRUSADE

 In reality, there were many different crusades.
-Historians disagree on the exact number but in general, there were seven main crusades and many other smaller ones which occurred over a period of two centuries.
+Historians disagree on the exact number but in general, there were nine main crusades and many other smaller ones which occurred over a period of two centuries.
 The first crusade began in 1096 CE following the Council of Clermont speech by Pope Urban II in 1095 CE, which was discussed previously.
-During the first crusade, which took place from 1096 CE to 1099 CE, thousands of Europeans migrated from Europe to the kingdoms of the Middle East.
+During the First Crusade, which took place from 1096 CE to 1099 CE, thousands of Europeans migrated from Europe to the kingdoms of the Middle East.

 THE BATTLE OVER JERUSALEM